OdysseyMomentumExperience/local-cache-action/README.md

 | `restore-key` | Key used to lookup existing cache entries (string prefix match) | |
 | `cache-dir` | Local directory on the self-hosted runner | |

-Works similar to action/cache@v1, with currently some limitation:
- - Single `path` and no glob'ing
- - No fancy expiration logic, just quick check of directory's ctime stamp

 ## Development

 Install the dependencies
 ```bash